LuiseFreese/mermaid/docs/DEPLOYMENT.md

 - Deploy to Azure App Service with proper static file serving
 - Configure runtime settings for optimal performance

-## What You Get

-After setup, you'll have a **complete working application** that:
-- ✅ Converts Mermaid ERD files to Dataverse entities
-- ✅ Provides a web interface for file uploads
-- ✅ Shows real-time processing logs
-- ✅ Supports dry-run mode for validation
-- ✅ Uses enterprise-grade security (Managed Identity + Key Vault)

 ## Prerequisites

 Before running the setup: